Are we facing an oversupply of data scientists?

 While that kind of insight can help improve business performance and the bottom line, it’s a mind-blowing revelation for employees who have a right to a safe working environment.
 It also provides an understandable outcome that involves every worker in the data science process.

-How can a postgraduate data science leadership qualification help your career?
+How can a postgraduate data science qualification help your career?

-What you can learn with RMIT's Master of Data Science Strategy and Leadership
+What you can learn with RMIT's Graduate Certificate in Data Science

-If you don’t have a technical background, RMIT Online’s Master of Data Science Strategy & Leadership provides a broad basis of programming, analytics, data wrangling and visualisation.
+If you don’t have a technical background, RMIT Online’s Graduate Certificate in Data Science provides a broad basis of programming, analytics, data wrangling and visualisation.
 Then you can join those who do have a technical background to focus on using the language of data to become a liaison between data science teams, management, employees and other stakeholders.

 Studying part-time and online without interrupting your current role, you can gain the skills to advocate for data up, down and across organisations.

-Make your own data-driven decision to become a data science leader with a Master of Data Science Strategy & Leadership from RMIT Online.
+Make your own data-driven decision to become a data science leader with a Graduate Certificate in Data Science.